At least 16 dead as migrant boat capsizes off Greece

-Athens (AFP) - At least 16 people, including six children, perished Saturday after a migrant boat capsized in the Aegean Sea, the deadliest disaster in the area since a controversial deal between the EU and Turkey to try to stem the flow of migrants two years ago.
+Athens (AFP) - At least 16 people, including six children, drowned Saturday after a migrant boat capsized in the Aegean Sea, the deadliest disaster in the area since a controversial deal two years ago between the EU and Turkey to try to stem the flow of migrants to Europe

-The boat was ferrying migrants from Turkey to Greece when it went down overnight off the island of Agathonissi.
+Another three people are missing after the boat went down overnight off the island of Agathonissi as it was carrying migrants from Turkey to Greece, police said.

-Two women and a man who managed to swim to safety on the island sounded the alarm and port police said they believe two or three people are still missing.
+Two women and a man who managed to swim to safety on the island sounded the alarm and several vessels and a helicopter joined in the search for bodies and the missing.

-A patrol boat, a military helicopter and three fishing vessels are taking part in the rescue operation and officials are waiting for reinforcements from Frontex, the European border agency.
+"We cannot and must not tolerate people, children, losing their lives in the Aegean," Greece's Migration Minister Dimitris Vitsas said.

+The solution, he said, is to ensure "safe routes and procedures for refugees and migrants, and to fight against trafficking".

 Another two migrants died on Saturday near the land border with Turkey when the truck they were travelling in overturned trying to avoid a police check, the authorities said.

-The tragedy in the Aegean struck almost two years to the day since the EU and Turkey struck a multi-billion euro deal to curb the number of migrants and refugees trying to make their way to Europe.
+Saturday's Aegean tragedy came almost two years to the day since the EU and Turkey struck a multi-billion euro deal to curb the number of migrants and refugees trying to make their way to Europe.

+"These deaths are the result of the 'fortress Europe' policy," activist Thanassis Kourkoulas said during a demonstration in Athens against the deal.

 The number dwindled to 204,700 from 1.8 million in 2015, it said.
 The drop was especially observed on the eastern Mediterranean migratory route between Turkey and Greece, and the central route between Libya to Italy.